Download the full Document

-In mathematics, we will be focusing on numbers 0 – 20 and beyond while also covering areas such as estimating, comparing, addition and subtraction, measure and 2D and 3D shape.
+In mathematics, we will be focusing on numbers 0 – 20 and beyond while also covering areas such as addition and subtraction, doubling and halving and measure and 2D and 3D shape.

-Children will continue to take part in Forest Learning with Miss Bateman and Mrs Stavrou on a Wednesday morning so please ensure they have full waterproofs, wellington boots, hats, gloves and a pair of thick/warm socks in school.
+Children will continue to take part in Forest Learning with Mrs Connor and Mrs Stavrou on a Wednesday afternoon so please ensure they have full waterproofs, wellington boots, hats, gloves and a pair of thick/warm socks in school.
 Wearing school trousers, rather than dresses/skirts, would also be a good idea on these days.

-Children will take part in physical development sessions, during the first seven weeks these will take place on a Monday afternoon where the children will take part in a yoga session lead by a Yoga Instructor (more details to follow).
-Once these sessions have finished, physical development sessions will take place on Wednesday afternoons so please ensure that PE kits are in school for these days and earrings are removed.
+Children will take part in physical development sessions, during the first six weeks these will take place on a Tuesday morning where the children will take part in a gymnastics session lead by a Gymnastics Instructor.
+Once these sessions have finished, physical development sessions will take place on Thursday afternoons so please ensure that PE kits are in school for these days and earrings are removed.